Rik Coolsaet

 Rik Coolsaet (°Ixelles, 1 April 1951) is a Belgian academic.
 He is professor emeritus of International Relations at Ghent University (Belgium) and Honorary Fellow at Egmont Institute (Royal Institute for International Relations), Brussels.

-Coolsaet was invited to join the original European Commission Expert Group on Violent Radicalisation (established 2006) and the subsequent European Network of Experts on Radicalisation (ENER).

 Official positions

-He has held several high-ranking official positions, such as deputy chief of the Cabinet of the Belgian Minister of Defence Guy Coeme and deputy chief of the Cabinet of the Minister of Foreign Affairs Willy Claes (1992–1995) where he was in charge for the contacts with the USA regarding the Rwandan genocide.
+He has held several official positions, such as deputy chief of the Cabinet of the Belgian Minister of Defence Guy Coeme and deputy chief of the Cabinet of the Minister of Foreign Affairs Willy Claes (1992–1995) where he was in charge for the contacts with the USA regarding the Rwandan genocide.
 From 2002 until 2009 he served as Director of the "Security & Global Governance" program at the Egmont Institute in Brussels.